vishal139/vishal139/README.md

 - 👋 Hi, I’m @vishal139
 - 👀 I’m interested in Web Development and coding
-- 🌱 I’m currently learning ASP.NET CORE MVC
+- 🌱 I’m currently learning MERN development
 - 💞️ I’m looking to collaborate on any project related to web development
 - 📫 How to reach me vishalkachhap62@gmail.com